-Electric Shock Drowning (ESD) is caused by an electric current passing through the body while immersed in water; the shock causes skeletal muscular paralysis and eventually results in the victim drowning.
+Electric Shock Drowning (ESD) is caused by an electric current passing through the body while immersed in water; the shock causes skeletal muscular paralysis and eventually results in drowning.

 Preventing Electric Shock Drowning

 - Never swim in or near marinas, docks, or boatyards.
 ESD deaths typically occur near marinas and docks, with the electricity originating from wiring in docks or boats connected to a power supply.

 - Have your boat regularly inspected by an electrician trained in American Boat and Yacht Council standards.